illinois-cs415/illinois-cs415.github.io/_assignments/project.md

 2. **Starting development...coding of basic functions should have started...be able to show the beginnings of a project** **Week of meetings: April 7 - April 10**

-To reiterate, submission requirements for the Mid-Project milestone:
-* Schedule a Initial meeting with the course staff to discuss initial feedback.
-* Any project code through a repository or drive/box link
-* Updated project summary (if applicable based on Discovery milestone feedback)
-* Updated vision canvas (if applicable based on Discovery milestone feedback)
-* Updated technical design document (if applicable based on Discovery milestone feedback)
-* Updated collaboration plan, including details on each team member's contribution so far.

 ## Alpha (30 points)
 **Due date: April 24 11:59 PM**